kailash-manasarovar/statement/docs/timeline/2025/march.md

 - If you have forgotten about the "Are you OK" significance, please reread the [chamber music concert](../2023/may.md#chamber-music-concert) section from May 2023.
 - Susan tells me she has had kidney failure for over 10 years but her doctors only just told her.
+- She also recommends her personal trainer and shows me a photo of him.. and he's trans.

 ## A man who reminds me of Domingo